duduclx/graphina/README.md

 # graphina
+to use with debian 64bits (amd64)
-debian graphite and grafana installation
+graphite and grafana installation

+no grafana packqge for I386.

 This project is not ready to use at this time.